-To view a PDF copy of this report, click here.
+To download a PDF copy of this report, click here.

 To help students focus on academic success, CU strives to be an affordable provider of quality higher education.
 The institution’s use of “eligibility for financial aid” as a measure of success not only relates to helping students be academically successful, but also relates directly to two core values of the Mission Statement:

-In order for students to maintain financial aid eligibility they must meet the SAP requirements set by the Federal Government.
+In order for students to maintain financial aid eligibility, they must meet the Satisfactory Academic Progress (SAP) requirements set by the Federal Government.
 There are two major components of the SAP requirements; appropriate GPA and successful completion of at least 67% of course work attempted.
-It should be noted that the higher the eligibility percentage for financial aid is an indication of completion on time and thus relates directly to these two goals in the CU mission statement.
-The administration of the university would not be modeling servant leadership if the eligibility for financial percentage aid were to drop below 90%.
-As a matter of fact these students in this gap usually can’t afford to attend college.
+It should be noted that a higher eligibility percentage for financial aid is an indication of completion on time, and thus relates directly to these two goals in the CU mission statement.
+The administration of the university would not be modeling servant leadership if the eligibility for financial percentage aid were to drop below 90% (Threshold).
+In fact, these students in this gap usually cannot afford to attend college.
 The following table provides the percentage of students maintaining eligibility for financial aid.
 The University’s goal for the number of students to maintain eligibility for financial aid is 95%.

 Table 1 – Percent Eligible for Financial Aid